sudan/RuleEngine/README.md

 # Overview

-Basic idea behind building this rule engine is to create a minimal module for defining rules over ecommerce products over dimensions such as region, category and product specific properties which is used as a criteria to calculate discounts.
+Basic idea behind building this rule engine is to create a minimal module to define rules for ecommerce products over dimensions such as region, category and product specific properties which is used as a criteria to calculate discounts.

 Hierarchy